-We have reviewed the accompanying interim consolidated statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) "The Company" and its subsidiaries "The Group" as of 30 June 2024 as well as the related interim consolidated statements of profit or loss, comprehensive income, changes in equity and the related cash flows for the three and six months ended on 30 June 2024, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
+We have reviewed the accompanying interim consolidated statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) ("The Company") and its subsidiaries ("The Group") as of 31 March 2025 as well as the related interim consolidated statements of profit or loss, comprehensive income for the three months ended on 31 March 2025, and its interim consolidated statements of changes in equity and cash flows for the three months period then ended and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
 Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.